davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/6-implement-cloud-discovery.md

 > * Add cloud discovery credential in Prisma Cloud
 > * Configure cloud discovery in Prisma Cloud
 > * Review results in the Prisma Cloud radar
-> * Review troubleshooting information for cloud discovery
+> * Review troubleshooting and alerting information for cloud discovery

 ## Pre-Requisites